Myanmar police fire to disperse protest, four hurt, one critical

 The protests are the largest in Myanmar for more than a decade, reviving memories of almost half a century of direct army rule and spasms of bloody uprisings until the military began a process of withdrawing from civilian politics in 2011.

+The U.S. State Department said it was reviewing assistance to Myanmar to ensure those responsible for the coup face “significant consequences”.

-According to reports from Naypyitaw, Mandalay and other cities, numerous demonstrators have been injured, some of them seriously, by security forces.
+According to reports from Naypyitaw, Mandalay and other cities, numerous demonstrators have been hurt, some of them seriously, by security forces.

 A doctor in the Naypyitaw hospital said the shot woman had suffered what was most likely to be a fatal head wound.